Kazimierz Mijal: Biography

 Born in to a poor peasant family, he Graduated from a Tradesmen's Association Commercial School in Warsaw.
-He was a sympathizer of the communist movement in Poland however did not join the Communist Party.
-After marrying the communist activist and painter Jadwiga Gniewkowska, Mijal became politically active during World War II and joined the Polish Workers' Party, collaborating with Paweł Finder, Marceli Nowotko and Bolesław Bierut.
+Prior to WW2, Mijal was a bank clerk and a trade union activist.
+He was a sympathizer to the communist movement in Poland, yet he was not a member of the Communist Party.
+After marrying the communist activist and painter Jadwiga Gniewkowska, Mijal became politically active during World War II, joining the clandestine communist organization "Proletariusz", and aided in founding the Polish Workers' Party, collaborating with Paweł Finder, Marceli Nowotko and Bolesław Bierut.
+Mijal is credited with organizing attacks carried out by the People's Guard, during the Nazi occupation of Poland.

-After the end of the war and the creation of the Polish People's Republic Mijal held various positions in the party and the state.
+After the end of the war and the creation of the Polish People's Republic, Mijal held various positions in the party and the state.
 He served as Mayor of Łódź, chief of the Presidential Chancellery, chief of the Bureau of the Council of Ministers, Minister of Communal Economy, and director of the Investment Bank.
 He was a long-time member of the Central Committee of the Polish Workers' Party and then the PZPR.
 Following Nikita Khrushchev's condemnation of former Soviet leader Joseph Stalin at the 20th Congress of the Communist Party of the Soviet Union in 1956, Mijal aligned with the anti-revisionist movement then led primarily by Mao Zedong.
 He condemned Władysław Gomułka, First Secretary of the Polish United Workers' Party over his siding with Khrushchev and was an important figure in the so-called Natolin faction of the party.
-He created various pamphlets condemned by the party as "dogmatic and Stalinist", and used a fake passport to leave for Albania, whose leader Enver Hoxha led the anti-revisionist movement along with Mao Zedong.
+During his initial dissent against the PZPR, He wrote several pamphlets condemned by the party as "dogmatic and Stalinist".